Generating Unstable Dynamics in dispersive Hamiltonian fluids

 Research Lines

-I plan to construct solutions of water waves and geophysical fluids equations in which energy shifts from low to high Fourier frequencies, induced by resonant interactions, provoking the growth of Sobolev norms.
-This will be tackled via a novel mechanism based on dispersive estimates in the frequency space, which I have pioneered in the linear setting.
+1. Energy cascades from low to high frequency modes: I plan to construct solutions of water waves and geophysical fluids equations in which energy shifts from low to high Fourier frequencies, induced by resonant interactions, provoking the growth of Sobolev norms.
+This will be attacked via a novel mechanism based on dispersive estimates in the frequency space, that I have pioneered in the linear setting.

-I plan to study the linear and nonlinear modulational instabilities of traveling solutions like the Stokes and Rossby waves in the higher dimensional setting, proving long-time conjectures in fluid dynamics and geophysics.
-This will be approached by extending a program I have initiated in the one-dimensional setting.
+2. Orbital instabilities of Stokes and Rossby waves: I plan to study the linear and nonlinear modulational instabilities of traveling solutions like the Stokes and Rossby waves in the higher dimensional setting, proving long-time conjectures in fluid dynamics and geophysics.
+This will be attacked by extending a program I have initiated in the one-dimensional setting.

-I plan to construct rogue wave solutions of the water wave equations, confirming (or disproving) two of the most renowned physical conjectures regarding their formation.
-This will be achieved by combining deterministic normal forms and probabilistic methods, such as large deviation principles applied to PDEs.
+3. Extreme phenomena formation: I plan to construct rogue wave solutions of the water wave equations, confirming (or disproving) two of the most renowned physical conjectures regarding their formation.
+This will be achieved by combining deterministic normal forms and probabilistic methods, like large deviation principles applied to PDEs.

 Conclusion